 Replacement buses will be timed to connect with trains at Truro.

 Night Riviera Sleeper

-Replacement buses will run between Truro and Penzance to connect with the sleeper in both directions.
+When the sleeper starts/terminates at Truro, replacement buses will run between Truro and Penzance to connect with the sleeper.

 Replacement coaches and buses